 - It comes with a microfibre cloth for application.

 - It’s very budget-friendly.

 - It can also be used for cleaning CDs.

 - The spray bottle feels cheap and can drip a little.

 - The formula is pretty mild.

-Music Nomad’s MN150 is a 3-in-1 cleaner, polish, and wax.
-Impressively, beyond these three features, it also includes UV protection against sun damage and is a biodegradable formula, so it won’t wreck the environment.
+Music Nomad’s MN103 is a 3-in-1 cleaner, polish, and wax.
+Impressively, beyond these three features, it also includes UV protection against sun damage and uses a biodegradable formula, so it won’t wreck the environment.